FAQ's for Contract and Full-Time Engagement Professionals

 Do not report to work if you are on an assignment or project.
 Call 1.855.744.6947 immediately and let us know you have tested positive for COVID-19, and you will receive further guidance.
 In Canada, contact the Canadian Workers Compensation Board Review or your Robert Half office.

-Contact your Staffing Professional, and they will communicate with the client directly.
+Contact your talent solutions professional, and they will communicate with the client directly.

 Q: What if I may have been exposed at my worksite to someone who tested positive for COVID-19?

 Please follow the client’s protocol and direction and call Customer Service at 1.855.744.6947 immediately and you’ll be given further guidance.

 Q: What if I feel sick?
 What should I do?

 Your health and wellbeing are of the utmost importance.
 Contact your local Robert Half office or talent solutions professional if you are sick, do not report to work, or if at work, go home immediately.
 Seek medical attention as soon as possible.